Sections

-Climate change is already imposing modest to significant costs on U.S. households, especially affecting poorer families and households in the Gulf Coast, Florida, and some parts of the West, suggests a paper to be discussed at the Brookings Papers on Economic Activity (BPEA) conference on September 26.
+Climate change is already imposing modest to significant costs on U.S. households, especially affecting poorer families and households in the Gulf Coast, Florida, and some parts of the West, suggests a paper in the Fall 2025 edition of the Brookings Papers on Economic Activity (BPEA).

 The paper examines some, but not all, costs of climate change under two different scenarios that vary in terms of what share of weather variability is attributed to climate change.
-“We find sizable costs to U.S. households from recent climate change patterns, ranging from $220 to $570 each year,” write the authors, Kimberly A. Clausing of the University of California-Los Angeles School of Law, and Christopher R. Knittel and Catherine Wolfram of the Massachusetts Institute of Technology Sloan School of Management.
+“We find sizable costs to U.S. households from recent climate change patterns, ranging from $400 to $900 each year,” write the authors, Kimberly A. Clausing of the University of California-Los Angeles School of Law, and Christopher R. Knittel and Catherine Wolfram of the MIT Sloan School of Management.

 Clausing, in an interview with The Brooking Institution, said the less-conservative scenario may be “closer to the truth.”
-Under it, the authors write, 10% of counties “have annual household costs exceeding $880 … [and] there are large swathes of the country … where damages are concentrated and exceed $1,000 per household per year.”
+Under it, the authors write, 10% of counties “have annual household costs exceeding $1,300 … There are large swathes of the country … where damages are concentrated and exceed $1,000 per household per year.”

 Using standard metrics that value lives lost, the authors also estimated the per-household cost of deaths attributable to heat, wildfire smoke, and natural disasters such as storms and flooding.
-The per-household cost of deaths attributable to wildfire smoke, for instance, is $140.
+The per-household cost of deaths attributable to wildfire smoke, for instance, averages between $65 and $100.
 The net cost of deaths from temperature change, however, is negligible because a reduction in deaths from extreme cold offsets an increase in deaths from extreme heat.

 The distribution of many costs from climate change, the paper notes, is regressive.
 Poorer households, on average, face increased cooling and home insurance costs that are a higher share of their incomes, and they face larger mortality risks from both extreme heat and particulate matter.